timotheecour/D_vs_nim/README.md

 ## nim questions (besides entries marked above with `?`)
 * does it have dfmt equivalent?
-* can we modify a slice of an immutable array declared by 'let'?
 * instead of `newSeq` could we write `new!Seq` or new[Seq] or anything else that's generic and doesn't pollute namespace?
 * is there a robust way to write complex nim functions as a one liner (eg, for use in 1 line docs, in REPL etc); ideally by replacing indentation with braces